linode/apl-core/docs/development.md

 ## Using CLI while developing templates

+It is possible to use Otomi CLI from a root directory of the otomi-core project.
+By exporting `$ENV_DIR`, Otomi knows that it should mount your otomi-core code to override the one from the `otomi-core` container image.

+Using Otomi CLI can be very helpful while integrating apps or developing new features that involve the execution of Helmfile because it allows you to render and validated manifests.

-You can render templates of a given chart and validate it without having any cluster.
-The easiest way is to start with values from `tests/fixtures` directory.
+You can render manifests of a given chart and validate them without having any cluster.
+The easiest way is to start using values from the `tests/fixtures` directory.

+Below you can find some useful use cases:

 ```
 export ENV_DIR=$PWD/tests/fixtures
 ```

-Also instruct otomi to use master container image tag
+Instruct otomi to use master container image tag.

 ```
 export OTOMI_TAG=master